2 Days Wine Focused Year-round

 Forteresse Royale de Chinon

-Walk uphill (10 minutes) or drive to the Forteresse Royale de Chinon, the massive medieval fortress overlooking the town and vineyards.
-While not wine-focused, the fortress provides essential context for understanding Chinon's importance as a medieval power center.
+Walk uphill (about 10 minutes) or drive to the Forteresse Royale de Chinon, the massive medieval fortress overlooking the town and vineyards.
+While not wine-focused, the fortress is the best place to grasp Chinon's importance as a medieval power centre and to read the landscape you've been tasting from.

 Allow 90 minutes.
-The fortress is large and involves walking/stairs.
+The fortress is large and involves stairs.

 Forteresse Royale de Chinon

-Tip: The panoramic terrace is perfect for understanding Chinon's terroir zones
+Tip: The panoramic terrace is the best place to understand Chinon's terroir zones at a glance.

 Evening — 6:00 PM